How to Find a Therapist Who is Right for You

 You don’t have to stay with your therapist if you don’t like them.
 You’re allowed to “fire” or “break up” with your therapist.
 I recommend being open and honest about how you feel, what you need, and what works and what doesn’t work to see if there could be an improvement.
 If there isn’t improvement or you don’t feel comfortable enough with your therapist to have that conversation, that might be a sign that you need a new one!

 All in all, I know waitlists can be long and there is a shortage of therapists, but choosing a therapist is a huge investment in yourself so it's important to take the time to find someone who is right for you.
-Research shows that the therapeutic relationship is the most significant factor to change in therapy.
+According to the American Psychological Association (APA), research shows that the therapeutic relationship is the most significant factor to change in therapy.
 We have to trust, feel comfortable with, and like our therapists for therapy to be effective and long-lasting.

-Wishing you the best of luck in finding a therapist that is right for you!
+Wishing you ease in finding a therapist that is right for you.

 Stay golden!

-Natasha Deen is a Licensed Clinical Professional Counselor and Certified Brainspotting Therapist in the state of Maryland.
-She is also the owner and operator of Golden Hour Counseling, LLC, a space for people to feel seen, heard, and know they’re not alone especially those in the BIPOC community.
+Natasha Deen is a Licensed Clinical Professional Counselor and Certified Brainspotting Therapist in the state of Maryland and Virginia.
+She is also the owner and operator of Golden Hour Counseling, LLC.